bitwes/Gut/README.md

 # <a name="method_list"> Test Related Methods
 These methods should be used in tests to make assertions.
 These methods are available to anything that inherits from the Test class (`extends "res://addons/gut/test.gd"`).
-All sample code listed for the methods can be found here:  https://github.com/bitwes/GutTests/blob/master/test/samples/test_readme_examples.gd.
+All sample code listed for the methods can be found here in [test_readme_examples.gd](test/samples/test_readme_examples.gd)
 #### pending(text="")
 flag a test as pending, the optional message is printed in the GUI
 ``` python